adbar/trafilatura/docs/index.rst

 this expertise has been instrumental in shaping Trafilatura over the years.
-Initially launched to create text databases for research purposes at the Berlin-Brandenburg Academy of Sciences (DWDS and ZDL units), this package continues to be maintained but its future development depends on community support.
+Initially launched to create text databases for research purposes at the Berlin-Brandenburg Academy of Sciences (DWDS and ZDL units), this package continues to be maintained but its future depends on community support.

 **If you value this software or depend on it for your product, consider sponsoring it and contributing to its codebase**.
-Your support will help maintain and enhance this popular package, ensuring its growth, robustness, and accessibility for developers and users around the world.
+Your support `on GitHub <https://github.com/sponsors/adbar>`_ or `ko-fi.com <https://ko-fi.com/adbarbaresi>`_ will help maintain and enhance this popular package.

 *Trafilatura* is an Italian word for `wire drawing <https://en.wikipedia.org/wiki/Wire_drawing>`_ symbolizing the refinement and conversion process.
 It is also the way shapes of pasta are formed.